paul588400a/Link-State-Routing/readme.txt

 The default cost of a connection is 1, if you aren't specified.
 In the above case, the cost from router0 to router1 is 4.

- we assume the connection can be one way, of course, you can modify the content in infile.dat to force mutual-connection.
+We set the connection between each router to be one way, of course, you can modify the content in infile.dat to force mutual-connection.

 Feb, 2017
 Po-Hsun Chen